 5 Questions To Ask When Hiring A Marketing Agency

 Are you considering hiring a marketing agency to lead your marketing efforts or to work with your current marketing team to grow your company?
-If so, you may find these 5 questions helpful in the selection process.
+If so, you may find these five questions helpful in the selection process.

 If you are wondering if this blog is written by an agency, the answer is yes.
 If you wonder how credible it is or if it will be full of bias, that’s a fair question.
-Prior to owning an agency, I worked 15 years in national and global organizations.
+Prior to owning an agency, I worked for 15 years in national and global organizations.
 I’ve hired marketing agencies, worked with multiple agencies and now I’m on the other side of the fence, working as a partner to businesses.
 I write this blog with a holistic view from both sides, which I believe is valuable – but you can be the judge of that.

 Whether you’ve worked with marketing agencies in the past or you’re new to the agency relationship, these five questions can help you vet the right partner for your business.